 Harmonic Balancer Install Tool

 I couldn’t find an install tool with the correct threads so I made one.
 It worked fantastic.
-It’s just a basic tool so I made a few more that I could sell if you need one.
+I made a few more if you want one.

 Congratulations!
 You have just performed a mod that will add a lot of life to your engine, allow it to run smoother and allow you to safely add more power mods to your engine.

 Now, on to more power!